-Apart from instruction in general curriculum areas, our students benefit from the expertise of specialist teachers in the areas of Art, Music, Mandarin, Swimming, Motor Skills (Croc Gym) and Physical Education.
+Apart from instruction in general curriculum areas, our students benefit from the expertise of specialist teachers in the areas of Art, Music, Drama, Mandarin, Swimming, Motor Skills (Croc Gym) and Physical Education.

 The school endeavours to maintain a balance between the teaching of physical skills and sports competition.
 Sport is a component of our Physical Education program.